dupontcyborg/compress-utils/README.md

 ## Usage

 This project aims to bring a unified interface across all algorithms & all languages (within reason).
-To make this possible across all targeted languages, the `compress-utils` API is made available in two flavors:
+To make this possible across all targeted languages, the `compress-utils` API is made available in three flavors:

-- Object-Oriented (OOP)
-- Functional
+- **Object-Oriented (OOP)** - For one-shot compression/decompression
+- **Functional** - For one-shot compression/decompression
+- **Streaming** - For processing data in chunks (large files, network streams, etc.)

+### One-Shot Compression

 Both of these APIs are made dead simple.
 Here's an OOP example in Python: